sarahgoodwin93/project1-The-Hike-Site/README.md

 ### Home

-- The landing includes a photograph that draws users attention to what the site is about and its purpose.
+- The landing includes a photograph that draws users' attention to what the site is about and its purpose.
 - The homepage gives links to different areas in Scotland for suggested walks to provide quick access to a specific region.
 - This section introduces the user to a brief ‘about section’ so that they know if the site will suit their needs or not
 - This page also provides links to the What to Pack page to give users additional access